Budgeting

 (Source: National Retail Federation)

-The most popular gift categories for Father’s Day include apparel, gift cards, electronics, home improvement items, and sporting goods.
-It appears that people are focusing on practical gifts that can be enjoyed by dad long after his special day passes.
+Top Father’s Day gift categories include apparel, gift cards, electronics, home improvement items, and sporting goods.
+People clearly focus on practical gifts that fathers can enjoy long after the special day concludes.

 Final Thoughts: Holiday Spending Statistics